flecoqui/load-testing/README.md

    - Load Testing error percentage threshold: 5 by default
    - Load Testing average response time in milliseonds threshold: 100 by default
    - Azure Region: 'eastus2' by default
-   - Application prefix: visit1212 by default
+   - Application prefix: visit0000 by default.
+Don't hesitate to change this value to avoid conflict

   As Github Action only supports maximum 10 inputs 'Application Id' and 'Azure AD Token' are set ''.